DoojinBaek/QUITE/README.md

 ## Setup

 Setup the Python virtual environment using conda by executing `conda env create -f environment.yml`.
+'''Fixed: pip install pynvml manually. bdo not found???
 Additionally, to be able to use [flash attention](https://github.com/Dao-AILab/flash-attention), please execute the following command **after** having created and activated the conda environment: `pip install flash-attn==2.5.8 --no-build-isolation`

 You might additionally add the root folder of this project to the `$PYTHONPATH` environment variable.
 This enables all scripts to automatically find the imports.